-Encouraging sales performance from developers.
-Bursalisted large developers generally recorded commendable sales performance in 3Q23, especially in the landed properties segment where booking pipeline remained strong.
-Given the robust employment market with record high labour participation and better income growth prospects in 2024, Malaysia's property sector is likely to maintain its gradual recovery momentum.
+Solid sales performance from developers.
+Bursa-listed large developers generally achieved strong property sales performance in 2023 with some recorded guidance-beating performance.
+Landed properties continue to receive robust demand while affordably-priced high-rise properties benefit from keen interest from first-time home buyers.
+Given the robust employment market with record high labour participation and better income growth prospects in 2024, we believe the positive growth trajectory will continue in 2024.

 Rail infrastructure projects as catalysts.
-The government has planned several major rail infrastructure projects such as MRT3, Penang LRT, Johor LRT and KL-SG HSR which will be a strong catalyst for Malaysia's property sector.
+Several planned major rail infrastructure projects such as MRT3, Penang LRT, Johor LRT and KL-SG HSR are expected to serve as a strong catalyst for Malaysia's property sector.
 Taking cue from the spillover effects of the on-going JB-SG RTS, we believe Malaysia's property sector will continue to do well in the near-to-medium term.
-Landed properties remain the bright spot in the property market due to a balanced supply-demand dynamics.
-We believe township developers such as Eco World, Sime Darby Property and IOI Properties could be the largest beneficiaries of the sustained recovery for landed properties.
-Analyst QUAH He Wei, CFA +603 2604 3966 hewei@alliancedbs.com Completed but unsold residential units